I love experimenting with new recipes in the kitchen and this one was so good I really wanted to share it with you!

 This recipe combines all the elements of balanced nutrition, making it not just good, but good for you too!

-- Shrimp is a great source of lean protein, vitamins, and minerals, when responsibly sourced from places like Vital Choice Seafood.
+- Shrimp is a great source of lean protein, vitamins and minerals.
 It’s also a good source of healthy fats including omega 3 fatty acids, whose benefits include greater cardiovascular health and improved cognitive function (1).

 Shrimp also is high in astaxanthin, an antioxidant derived from its diet of marine algae which has been shown to help with liver and kidney function (2) and to be beneficial for skin health (3).